JasterV/grpc-slides/docs/learning_grpc.md

 <img alt="tower" src="assets/images/tower.png" style="width: 200px;" />

+*Library of modular and reusable components for building robust networking clients and servers*

 note:

-Tower is a library of modular and reusable components for building robust networking clients and servers.

-Tonic is built on top of Tower

-It's core abstraction is the Service, which we see in the next slide.

-It exposes already a set of basic reusable services to solve common networking patterns such as timeouts and rate limiting.
+- It exposes already a set of basic reusable services to solve common networking patterns such as timeouts and rate limiting.

 ---
 ## Tower service